 \subsection{Discussion}

-Point cloud models achieve high accuracy on natural datasets and our guarantees prove excellent robustness against 1D rotation, even for large angles.
-However, in line with our results, Zhao \etal~\cite{zhao2020isometry} show that 3D rotations achieve a 95\% attack success rate with angles as small as $\pm2.81\degree$, implying certification of 3D rotations on the same model cannot scale beyond small angles.
-In this light, our guarantee for 3D rotations of $\pm5\degree$ is meaningful though it highlights a need for more research on robust architectures.
-Further, we certify $\ell_\infty$-perturbations of $\epsilon=0.01$, roughly 1\% of the object's size, indicating 3DCertify is applicable beyond semantic transformations.
-Finally, our robust training results demonstrate that max pool is the best symmetric feature-aggregation function in terms of accuracy and provable robustness, further confirming its importance for point cloud models.
+Point cloud models achieve high accuracy on natural datasets, and 3DCertify shows that such models are also highly robust against 1D rotations, even for large angles.
+However, in line with our results, Zhao \etal~\cite{zhao2020isometry} showed that 3D rotations achieve a 95\% attack success rate with angles as small as $\pm2.81\degree$, implying that certification on the same model cannot scale beyond such small angles.
+In this light, our results for 3D rotations of $\pm5\degree$ are meaningful though they highlight a need for further research on robust architectures.
+Moreover, our guarantees for $\ell_\infty$-perturbations of $\epsilon=0.01$, roughly 1\% of the object's size, indicate that 3DCertify is applicable beyond semantic transformations.
+Our robust training results demonstrate that max pool is the best symmetric feature-aggregation function in terms of accuracy and provable robustness, confirming its importance for point cloud models.
 Finally, we note that current certifiers based on linear relaxations cannot compute efficient bounds for PointNet's T-Nets, which are known to boost the model's accuracy~\cite{qi2017pointnet}.
 We thus consider investigating approaches to certify T-Nets without sacrificing precision an interesting direction for future work.